Patients & Visitors

 - Have your health care providers comply with your advance directives, including living wills, powers of attorney for health care and Nebraska Emergency Treatment Orders (NETO) / Physician Orders for Life-Sustaining Treatment (POLST).

 - Be notified of whether or not your insurance will cover your inpatient care.

-- Be free from physical restraints that are not necessary for medical/surgical care or behavioral management.
+- Be free from physical and/or chemical restraints that are not necessary for medical/surgical care or behavioral management.

 - Access spiritual care services.